Bruton School for Girls, Bruton

 Currently, there are around 200 pupils on the roll across the two schools, with day pupils coming from a 20-mile radius and boarders from around the UK and beyond.
-20% of pupils are international, mainly from Year 9 up.
+Ten per cent of pupils are international, mainly from Year 9 up.

-The school has underlying Christian values with hymns and prayers during weekly assembly but it’s not over religious.
+The school has underlying Christian values with hymns and prayers during weekly assembly but it’s not overly religious.

 The art department is a series of large, light-filled rooms, including a new art room with inspirational views over to Glastonbury Tor.

 Languages are a strength.
 Classrooms and a snug for one-to-one learning.
-French and German (with support from native speakers) form the basis for language learning, with Latin from Senior 3 (Year 9).
+French, German and Spanish (with support from native speakers) form the basis for language learning, with Latin from Senior 3 (Year 9).
 The school scores highly in the spoken language part of exams.

 Science building with trad labs.
-Science, along with maths, is popular, with two-thirds of all girls taking maths or a science A Level.
+Science, along with maths, is popular, with two-thirds of all girls taking these subjects at A Level.

-Food and nutrition and drama are housed together.
+Food & nutrition and drama are based in the same building.
 There are several airy kitchens, and in collaboration with the prestigious Leith School of Cooking, girls can follow the Leith Toolkit instead of a GCSE, and the Leith Initial Certificate in Food and Wine in the Sixth Form.
 Small theatrical productions and lectures take place in a Studio Theatre.

-The Music School.
-Around two-thirds of the girls have specialist music lessons from peripatetic staff, learning pretty much any instrument – except the harp or bagpipes – and singing.
-Orchestras, ensembles, some organised by girls.
-Concerts, recitals at lunch and evening.
+Over in the Music School, around two-thirds of the girls have specialist music lessons from peripatetic staff, learning pretty much any instrument and singing.
+There are orchestras, ensembles – some of which are organised by the girls – with concerts, recitals at lunch and in the evening.

-Nice library, packed with books (not all school libraries are) with views.
-Proactive; they’ve been shadowing Carnegie medal winners.
+There’s a nice library, packed with books (not all school libraries are) with views and very proactive; they’ve been shadowing Carnegie medal winners.

 The original school building, Old House, is where you’ll find the dining room, ICT and meeting rooms.
 Students and staff eat together (food said to be healthy and delicious) in various sittings though Sixth Formers have the privilege of eating whenever they like.